-This ice cream stabiliser, also known as Stab 2000, is a combination of glucose syrup, locust bean gum and carrageenan, designed to delay crystals forming as ice cream freezes.
+Ice cream stabiliser is your magic ingredient for silky-smooth ice cream!
+It is a blend of different ingredients which delay crystals forming as ice cream freezes.
 This ensures a smooth texture and softer scoop.
-It also helps increase volume, and slows melting.
+It also helps increase the volume of your ice cream and helps to slow melting.

 The ice-cream stabiliser plays a similar role to the sorbet stabiliser, but in addition acts to help dispersion and emulsification of fatty acids in the ice-cream mix, to further prevent separation and improve mouthfeel.

-- For ice cream with a low fat content (less than 7.5%), use 4-5 grams per liter
+- For ice cream with a low fat content (less than 7.5%), use 4-5 grams per litre

-- For creams and ice creams with a high fat content (10-12%), use 2 to 3 grams per liter
+- For creams and ice creams with a high fat content (10-12%), use 2 to 3 grams per litre

 - Without changing the recipe, blend the stabiliser with all or part of the sugar.